-The 581E is designed to interface into almost any recording studio or sound reinforcement application.
+The 305 is designed to interface into almost any recording studio or sound reinforcement application.
 This includes:

-- 600-ohm systems where input and output impedances are matched. - □ Modern bridging systems where inputs bridge and outputs are low source impedances (voltage transmission systems).
+- ☐ 600-ohm systems where input and output impedances are matched. - Modern bridging systems where inputs bridge and outputs are low source impedances (voltage transmission systems).

-The 581E's input impedance is greater than 20-kilohms balanced.
-The inputs may be driven from any balanced source capable of delivering at least -10 dBu into the aforementioned impedances.
+The 305's input impedance is 20-kilohms balanced.
+The inputs may be driven from any balanced source capable of delivering at least -10 dBv into the aforementioned impedances.

-The 581E's output impedance is 600 ohms balanced, 300 ohms unbalanced.
-The output line driver delivers +22 dBm into 600-ohm balanced loads or +18 dBm into 600-ohm unbalanced loads.
+The 305's output impedance is 200 ohms balanced, 100 ohms unbalanced.
+The output line driver delivers +22 dBu into 600-ohm balanced loads or +18 dBm into 600-ohm unbalanced loads.